 According to Gov. Brown, it means a cool $709 million saved in Medicaid reimbursements over the first year alone.

 The matter at hand is a bit more complex.
 Medi-Cal, like all other state Medicaid entities, is a shared program between the Federal government and the states.
 So when Medicaid reimbursements are reduced, the savings is not simply in the existing Federal funding but also in the state’s contributions.
-Think of it in terms of mortgaging waterfront real estate refinancing, where you need to weigh the benefit of monthly savings against the total loan amount over the entire term.

 However, there is a difference in opinion as to the exact nature of the review.
 Some prefer to stress that California (and 22 other states that support the Supreme Court review) is asking for limits to private lawsuits over public benefits.
 Opponents of the review, however, tend to see this as obscuring the fact that the outcome will simply be fewer people getting needed healthcare — and that California’s contributions are among the lowest in the country already.